winni2k/winni2k.github.io/software.md

 title: Software
 subtitle: All things big and small
 ---

+*A complete listing of my open-source software can be found on my [GitHub page](https://github.com/winni2k).*

 # streaming_pileupy

 [streaming_pileupy](https://pypi.org/project/streaming-pileupy/) implements a [missing `samtools mpileup` feature](https://github.com/samtools/samtools/issues/599#issuecomment-604941884).
 It allows the creation of text-based pileups from SAM files containing multiple samples in a sample-aware manner using the `SM` tag of the read-group identifier (`@RG`).